 Row 12: CH 1 and turn.
 SC in the first ST and each ST across.
 (9)

-FO leaving a long tail to seam the pocket onto the wreath.
+FO leaving a long yarn tail to seam the pocket onto the Wreath Body.

 Assembly